Fiat justitia ruat caelum: Modern origins

-The exact phrase as used for approval of justice at all cost—usually seen in a positive sense—appears to originate in modern jurisprudence.
+The exact phrase as used for approval of justice at all cost—usually seen in a positive sense—appears to originate in modern jurisprudence, but it is really an adaptation of the motto of Ferdinand I, Holy Roman Emperor, Fiat iustitia, et pereat mundus: "Let justice be done, though the world perish".
 In English law, William Watson in "Ten Quodlibetical Quotations Concerning Religion and State" (1601) wrote "You go against that general maxim in the laws, which is 'Fiat justitia et ruant coeli.
 This is its first known appearance in English literature.

 The maxim was used by William Prynne in "Fresh Discovery of Prodigious Wandering New-Blazing Stars" (1646), by Nathaniel Ward in "Simple Cobbler of Agawam" (1647), and frequently thereafter, but it was given its widest celebrity by William Murray, 1st Baron Mansfield's 1772 decision in Somerset v Stewart, in which, impatient that the contesting counsels would not settle the case amongst themselves, Mansfield tells them "If the parties will have judgment, fiat justitia, ruat cœlum, let justice be done whatever be the consequences."
 Another famous eighteenth-century usage appears in David Hume's 1748 essay "Of Passive Obedience".
 Hume rejects it as false, although he argues that justice must in extraordinary cases of necessity be sacrificed to the public interest.

 Picking up on its usage in both Hume's essay and the Somerset decision, Henry David Thoreau deployed it in his Civil Disobedience, expanding the concept "in which a people, as well as an individual, must do justice, cost what it may."

 In 1860 this maxim was placed on the flag of the Alamo City Guards Texas Militia.

 The maxim is given in various forms: